Proto Labs (PRLB)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-We can take a deeper look into Proto Labs’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Proto Labs’s operating margin was flat this quarter but declined by 4.9 percentage points over the last five years.
+Diving into the nuances of Proto Labs’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Proto Labs’s operating margin expanded this quarter but declined by 3.6 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q3, Proto Labs reported adjusted EPS of $0.47, in line with the same quarter last year.
+In Q4, Proto Labs reported adjusted EPS of $0.44, up from $0.38 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Proto Labs’s full-year EPS of $1.59 to stay about the same.
+Over the next 12 months, Wall Street expects Proto Labs’s full-year EPS of $1.65 to stay about the same.

 9. Cash Is King